 - Keep tires properly inflated and use only recommended size. - Operating a vehicle with the wheels out of alignment will reduce fuel economy. - Use recommended engine oil.
-Refer to Lubricant Specifications. - Perform all regularly scheduled maintenance items.
+Refer to Lubricant specifications in this chapter. - Perform all regularly scheduled maintenance items.
 Follow the recommended maintenance schedule and owner maintenance checks found in your vehicle scheduled maintenance guide.